Skip to content

 Solution

-Use the Jsoup.connect( method:
+Use the Jsoup.connect(String url) method:

-Document doc = Jsoup.connect("http://example.com/").get();
+Document doc = Jsoup.connect("https://example.com/").get();

 String title = doc.title();